playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 const returnedObject = returnSelf({objProperty: 12}); // This now works! 🎉

-returnedObject.test(); // This will not return an error but should 🙁 console.log(returnedObject.objProperty); // This will also (correctly) not throw an error, but TS will not know it's a number 🙁
+returnedObject.test(); // This will not return an error but should 🙁 returnedObject.objProperty; // This will also (correctly) not throw an error, but TS will not know it's a number ☹️
 ```

 # The Real Solution {#generics-intro}